PennyLaneAI/pennylane/doc/concepts/introduction.rst

     :width: 40%
     :target: javascript:void(0);

-    A quantum function is a function which is evaluated by measurements of a programmable quantum computer circuit.
+    A variational circuit - a parametrized quantum circuit - defines a function which is evaluated by measurements of a programmable quantum circuit.

 :html:`<br>`

 The primary motivation for building quantum computers is that they should be able to perform computations which are inefficient to run on classical computers.
-To this end, a parameterized function :math:`f(x;\bm{\theta})` is called a **quantum function** (or **qfunc**) if it can be evaluated using a quantum circuit.

 .. note:: For a function :math:`f(x; \bm{\theta})`, :math:`x` is considered to be the function's input and :math:`\bm{\theta}` are parameters which determine the exact form of :math:`f`.

 ..
-    .. seealso:: See the main :ref:`qfuncs` page for more details.
+    .. seealso:: See the main :ref:`varcirc` page for more details.

 :html:`<h3>Quantum gradients</h3>`